Wilhelm Weimar: Photography

 Up until 1912, Weimar continued to develop the art and science of his photography, taking 1200 photographic plates which he labeled with the place and date the photograph was taken, along with information on the time of day, the light conditions and what lens stop he used.
-Alongside the image he himself produced, Weimar systematically collected daguerrotypes.
+Alongside the image he himself produced, Weimar systematically collected daguerreotypes.
 Because of Weimar's work, the Hamburg Museum für Kunst und Gewerbe could say that it hosted a world-leading collection of photographs.
 The largest part of the collection is now housed in the Museum für Bergedorf und die Vierlande, which is housed in Bergedorf Castle, the only castle in Hamburg.
 The majority of the photographic collection is stored in what was formally the magazine of the castle.

 Weimar was a member of the Hamburger Künstlerverein von 1832.
 His work features in the Europeana Photography Collection.
 Hamburg Museum has also featured his work, particularly on the historical buildings of Hamburg.